-Blueprints have been unveiled for a new 39-bed hotel, pub and restaurant close to The Saddle roundabout in Wigan.
+Plans unveiled for new Wigan hotel, pub and restaurant

 Brewing giants Marston are behind the bid for land in front of the B&Q store in Frith Street.